Iqbal Quadir: Career

 Five Nobel Laureates in Economics graced the inauguration of the Legatum Center in 2008.
 There was a panel discussion moderated by Quadir that involved four laureates.
 From left to right, Eric Maskin, Lawrence Klein, moderator Quadir, Robert Merton and Edmund Phelps.

 Quadir after a dinner meeting with Nelson Mandela in 2000 in the Carter Center in Atlanta.

 Quadir served as a consultant to the World Bank in Washington, D.C.
 (1983–1985), an associate at Coopers & Lybrand (1987–1989), an associate at Security Pacific Merchant Bank (1989–1991), and vice president of Atrium Capital Corporation (1991–1993).

-Beginning in 1993, Quadir launched an initiative to increase mobile phone access in rural Bangladesh by connecting telecommunications technology with local income-generating models.
+In 1993, Quadir began efforts to broaden mobile telephone access in rural Bangladesh by integrating telecommunications deployment with microfinance and local enterprise partnerships.
 As part of this effort, he founded a New York-based company called Gonofone.
 (Bengali for "phones for the masses").
 Then, he organized a global consortium including Norway's Telenor telecommunications; an affiliate of micro-credit pioneer Grameen Bank in Bangladesh; Marubeni Corp. in Japan; Asian Development Bank in the Philippines; Commonwealth Development Corporation in the United Kingdom; and International Finance Corporation and Gonofone in the United States.
 The initiative aimed to provide telecommunications access through a model in which village entrepreneurs, supported by micro-loans, offered phone services in their local areas.
 Economist Jeffrey Sachs praised the Grameenphone initiative for demonstrating the potential of telecom expansion in low-income regions.

 From 2001 to 2005, Quadir served as a Fellow at Harvard's Kennedy School and taught graduate-level courses on technology in developing countries.
 At the same time, he was also a Fellow at the Center for Business Innovation at Cap Gemini Ernst & Young (now Capgemini).

 In 2005, Quadir went to MIT.
-Two years later, in 2007, he started a place called the Legatum Center for Development and Entrepreneurship.
-The center offers resources and programming to MIT students focused on entrepreneurship in developing countries.
-Quadir is no longer in charge of the Legatum Center.
+In 2007, he started the Legatum Center for Development and Entrepreneurship, which offers resources and programming to MIT students focused on entrepreneurship in developing countries.
+Quadir is no longer associated with the Legatum Center.

 Quadir coined the phrase 'invisible leg to describe how technological innovations change economies in terms of the distribution of economic and political influence.

 To apply his development approach to electricity production in Bangladesh—where 70% of the population does not have access to the national electricity grid—Quadir founded Emergence BioEnergy, Inc., in 2006.
 This project and another one (namely, removing arsenic from water) were featured in an article titled "Power to the people" in the 9 March 2006 issue of The Economist.
 In 2007, Emergence BioEnergy won a Wall Street Journal Asian Innovation Award.
 After a decade of working on developing these projects, he became dissatisfied and shut them down.